 Each operations event record represents a single action.
 An operations event definition record specification may manage the contents of one to many operations event records in an operations event occurrence.
 The number of information object occurrences allowed in the operations event occurrences is specified using the information object type multiplicity attribute.
 The number of actions allowed for each information object is represented using the action multiplicity attribute.

+Operations event definition record specification specify the required content of operations event records in an operations event occurrence.

+The attribute, information object multiplicity, specifies the number of information object occurrences allowed in each operations event record in an operations event occurrence.

+The attribute, action multiplicity, specifies the number of each actions (e.g. added, changed, deleted, changed) allowed for each information object (represented in operations record entry objects in the operations event occurrence).

+EXAMPLE Operations event definition record specification ID, CR-87

+Information object type: Material X,

+Information object type multiplicity: 1,

+Action: Added,

+Action multiplicity: 1.

+Each occurrence of the operations event definition record specification ID, CR-87, for a real-world operations event must contain an operations event record with one Material X (information object) with one operations record entry that has an action attribute with a value of ‘deleted’.

+NOTE 1 If the attribute, information object multiplicity, is 0..1, the specified operations event record is optional.

 NOTE 2 The ID entries can use the fully qualified name (FQN) syntax to avoid ID collisions.

 Operations event